openshift/enhancements/enhancements/machine-api/opt-out-machine-health-checking.md

 allow the MHC to remediate more than one Control-Plane machine at any one time (assuming three Control-Plane machines), could cause the cluster to lose quorum for Etcd and potentially even lose the data altogether.

-If Control-Plane Machines are to be covered by a MachineHealthCheck, the `maxUnhealthy` parameter must be appropriate to ensure that the MachineHealthCheck does not ever cause the Etcd cluster to lose quorum.
+If Control-Plane Machines are to be covered by a MachineHealthCheck, the `maxUnhealthy` parameter must be set appropriately to ensure that the MachineHealthCheck does not ever cause the Etcd cluster to lose quorum.
-For this reason, Control-Plane Machines should not be mixed with worker Machines within an MHC\*.

-\*If the MaxUnhealthy value were forced to be 1 Machine only, then this would be safe.
+For this reason, Control-Plane Machines should not be mixed with worker Machines within an MHC (Note however, iff the `maxUnhealthy` value were forced to be 1 Machine only, then this would be safe).